Skip to main content

 Updating a project

 You can update a project’s name and settings at any time from the project settings page.
-WhatsApp Business profile details — including your display name and profile photo — can also be updated from within the project.
+WhatsApp Business profile details — including your display name and profile photo — are managed in Settings → WhatsApp, and only become available once you’ve connected a WhatsApp number to the project.

 Display name changes require Meta approval and may take time to reflect on the WhatsApp number.